Wu Faxian

 Wu Faxian (吴法宪; 1915–2004) was a Chinese Communist revolutionary and lieutenant general of the People's Liberation Army.
 In 1930 he became a soldier of Chinese Red Army, two years later he joined the Chinese Communist Party.
 He participated in five Counter-Encirclement Campaigns, Long March, Battle of Pingxingguan, Liaoshen Campaign and Pingjin Campaign.

 In 1955 he was granted the military rank of lieutenant general.
-Wu was a subordinate of Lin Biao, in 1965 he became the commander of People's Liberation Army Air Force.
-After Lin's failed coup, he was imprisoned as part of the post-Lin purges.
+Wu was a subordinate of Lin Biao, in 1965 he became the commander of People's Liberation Army Air Force (PLAAF).
+After the failed coup by Lin Biao supporters, Wu was imprisoned as part of the post-Lin purges.
 In 1973, he was stripped of all titles and Party membership.
 In 1981 he was declared guilty as a member of the Lin Biao group and sentenced to 17 years in prison.
-However, due to good behavior and his past meritious service, as well as ailing health, he was released later the same year when he was given a house, car and a monthly pension as his party membership and titles were restored.
+However, due to good behavior and his past meritorious service, as well as ailing health, he was released later the same year when he was given a house, car and a monthly pension as his party membership and titles were restored.
 He was given a state funeral when he died in 2004 which was attended by many former subordinates as well as representatives from the PLA.

+During the Cultural Revolution, Wu's closeness with Lin Biao resulted in suspicions among Chinese leadership as to the political loyalties of the PLAAF.